chocolateshirt/OpenVPN-Web-Status/README.md

 # OpenVPN-Web-Status

-A PHP based OpenVPN Web Status.
-This is a fork from Pablo Hoffman (http://pablohoffman.com/openvpn-web-status-php)
+A PHP based OpenVPN web status to monitor active OpenVPN connection.

+# Installation

+Add this line on OpenVPN server configuration: management localhost 7505

+Then restart your OpenVPN service